Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Triangulability

 Combining \Cref{thm: lck final} with \Cref{prop: dim} directly yields:

 \begin{corollary} We have

 \end{corollary}

-In \Cref{s: Pseudo-Dis}, we provide a simpler formulae for $\lck$ and $\dim \Mck$ under certain conditions on the camera centers.
-It is in order that we discuss the relation between \Cref{cor: dim final} and the dimension result of \cite[Theorem 1.1]{li2018images} in the case of $k=0$ and $c_{[n]}=\emptyset$.
-The next theorem gives the same formula for the dimension, without any assumption on the center arrangement.
+In \Cref{s: Pseudo-Dis}, we provide a simpler formula for $\lck$ and $\dim \Mck$ under certain conditions on the camera centers.
+It is in order that we discuss the relation between \Cref{cor: dim final} and the dimension result of Li \cite[Theorem 1.1]{li2018images} in the case of $k=0$ and $c_{[n]}=\emptyset$.
 For this, we define